-Let’s look at some of the key trends that will shape the location industry in 2021.
+We have listed the key location trends that will help further shape the location industry in 2023.

 The global pandemic significantly increased the demand for geographically-relevant information.
 It helped the world realize the importance and potential of maps and its value as a powerful communication tool.
 LI and geographic information system (GIS) data also helped governments and medical authorities to create dynamic COVID-19 dashboards like the one made by The Johns Hopkins University.
 The dashboard continuously updated relevant information and key statistics about active cases, recovery rates, fatalities, proximity, spread, medical centers, and testing facilities, among others.